Japoneris/libzim-website-converter/readme.md

 Static websites, as it can be generated with [jekyll](https://jekyllrb.com/)

+### Example with jekyll generated website

+First, build the website with `bundle exec jekyll serve`, which creates/update a `_site/` folder with all resources.

+Next, `python3 website_converter <path/to>/_site/`

+### Example with an external website

+1. Download a website wiht [`httrack`](https://www.kali.org/tools/httrack/) `sudo apt install httrack`
+2. Download a website of interest, for instance `httrack https://clauswilke.com/dataviz/` (this takes some time)
+3. Package as a zim: `python3 website_converter clauswilke.com/dataviz/`.
+We get a .zim file of 45MB

+Your zim is ready!

 ## Why not using libzim directly?

 Viewer/hoster like `kiwix` uses relative path.